-The Option is subject to the execution of a definitive agreement (the "Definitive Agreement") to be entered into between the Company and Fortuna and will contain terms and conditions customary for transactions of this type.
+The Option is subject to the execution of a definitive agreement (the "Definitive Agreement") to be entered into between the Company and Fortuna within sixty days of the effective date of the Letter, and will contain terms and conditions customary for transactions of this type.
 The Option is subject to approval from the TSX Venture Exchange and the boards of directors of both companies.

-The Company and Fortuna have one common director, namely, Simon Ridgway.
+The Company and Fortuna have one common director.